Estimating the distribution of marks of a homogeneous marked Poisson process: Order restricted estimation of the parameters

 In this subsection we assume that it is known that the wavelength distribution $\bm{q}$ is a decreasing vector, and construct an appropriate estimator, based on the mle defined previously.
-In fact our estimator is the $l^2$ projection of the mle of $\bm{q}$ on the space of positive and decreasing vectors, i.e. the isotonic regression of the vector $\hat{\bm{q}}_n$.
+In fact, our estimator is the $l^2$-projection of the mle of $\bm{q}$ on the space of positive and decreasing vectors, i.e. the isotonic regression of the vector $\hat{\bm{q}}_n$. {Note that in this subsection we assume that the index order in which $\bm{q}$ is decreasing is known.
+This can alternatively and equivalently be stated as the assumption that the version of the mle $\hat{\bm{q}}_n$ that we use has the correct index order, although the correspoding mle $\hat{\bm{q}}_n$ itself may be not ordered.}

 We define the set $\mathcal{Q}^{*} \subset \mathbb{R}^{s}$